Abdul-Ahad003/Moviebee/moviebeeapp/README.md

 4. To search for movies and shows enter the name of the movie or show and hit Enter button on the keyboard.

-5. Click on the clear all button to clear favorites list
+5. Click on the clear all button to clear favorites list in the favorites section.

 # Demo Link